Theona77/SEA-Catering/README.md

 #### 🔐 Add your Firebase config:

-- Go to Firebase Console
+- Go to Firebase Console (https://console.firebase.google.com/)
-- Create a new project (or use existing)
+- Create a new project (or use existing) and Fill necessary data
+- At the page of "Get started by adding Firebase to your app", Press Flutter Icon and follow the instructions
+- After following instructions, You should have added firebase to your app
+- If not:
+### Path
+Make sure the path (bin) is in your enviroment variables

+### Integration
+Integrate Firebase into 'main.dart' by adding the 'firebase_core' package in pubspec.yaml and integrate Firebase into your 'main.dart' file.

-- Add an Android/iOS/Web app
+- Go back to overview, Add an Android/iOS/Web app
 - Download the config file and place it in the correct location:

 #### For Android: